ysugimoto/lua-resty-grpc-gateway/README.md

 }
 ```

-See completely [example](https://github.com/ysugimoto/lua-resty-grpc-gateway/tree/master/example) for actual working.
+See complete [example](https://github.com/ysugimoto/lua-resty-grpc-gateway/tree/master/example) for actual working.

-## Reqeust transforming
+## Request transforming

-This REST to gRPC request transformation supports any request methods.

-This means gRPC message is built from:
+REST to gRPC request transformation supports any request methods, it means gRPC message is built from either of:

 - `GET`: use query string
 - `POST`: use post fields